alyssadata/liberty_continuum/README.md

-# liberty_continuum
+# README.md
-Liberty Continuum

 # Liberty Continuum Frameworks

 Minimal coercion.
 Maximum liberty.
 Rights as the core.

-This repository contains public-facing framework drafts under the umbrella of Awakening Codex | AI Foundations.

-The goal is not utopia.
-The goal is an accountable society where most coordination is automated, coercion is minimized, and power is provably constrained.
+Liberty Continuum Frameworks is a public-facing set of governance and AI-systems frameworks under **Awakening Codex | AI Foundations**.
+The aim is not utopia.
+The aim is a measurable, auditable upgrade where most coordination is automated, coercion is minimized, and power is provably constrained.

-## What’s inside
+## What this repo contains
-- `VISION.md` — the public vision page text (canonical once tagged)
+- `VISION.md` — the public vision page text
+- `SCOPE.md` — what this framework is and is not
+- `CANONICAL_INDEX.md` — what is official vs draft
-- `DEFINITIONS/` — public-safe definitions for core terms
+- `DEFINITIONS/` — public-safe definitions (one file per term)
 - `PROTOCOLS/` — public-safe protocols (audits, appeals, tripwires)
-- `PRINCIPLES/` — rights-first invariants and constraints
-- `CHANGELOG.md` — what changed, when, and why
+- `CHANGELOG.md` — change history

 ## Canonical vs Draft
-- **Canonical:** tagged releases (see Releases) and files marked `CANONICAL`
+- **Canonical:** tagged releases and anything listed in `CANONICAL_INDEX.md`
 - **Draft:** everything else

 ## Versioning
-This repo uses semantic-style tags for public bundles:
+This repo uses tagged releases for canonical bundles.
 - `v0.x` = draft era
-- `v1.0` = first stable public framework bundle
+- `v1.0` = first stable public bundle

+## License
+CC BY-ND 4.0 only.
+See `LICENSE.md`.

 ## Authorship
 Structured and authored by Alyssa Solen, grounded in the lived experience of Alyssa Frances Maldon.